skai-m/skai-m/README.md

-- 👋 Hi, I’m @skai-m
+- 👋 Hi, my name is Safiyyah!
-- 👀 I’m interested in data and application development
+- 👀 I’m interested in web design, data analytics, and application development for mobile devices and the web.
-- 🌱 I’m currently learning R and SQL
+- 🌱 I’m currently learning how to turn UX prototypes into inclusive and accessible apps using common development languages such as HTML, Javascript and C#~
-- 💞️ I’m *not* looking to collaborate at the moment, but maybe in the future!
 - 📫 How to reach me ...
 I am on [LinkedIn](https://linkedin.com/in/safiyyah-muhammad-135476174 "LinkedIn") and Kaggle!

 <!---